simmundi/soc-struct/documentation/data_model/pdyn15_v1_1/replicant_dictionary.md

-# Dictionary of the terminology used in replicant production
+# Dictionary of the terminology used in prefabTag production

 <dl>
     <dt>Replicants</dt>